Pelto/going-serverless-workshop/README.md

 ### Lambda Implementation

 With the `GetLeaderboardFunction`, there is no request body, query params nor path params to take into consideration.
-In other words, we can call the `ScoreTable` directly:
+In other words, we can [scan](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#scan-property) the `ScoreTable` directly:

 ```
 function getLeaderboard() {